 Contact an Attorney

 The sooner you get the right people involved, the better off you’ll be.
-An attorney can begin preparing your case to make sure that any claims you have are preserved and to help ensure that you get a fair result out of any legal action.
+A hit and run accident attorney can begin preparing your case to make sure that any claims you have are preserved and to help ensure that you get a fair result out of any legal action.
 Hit and run accidents make an already traumatic incident even more complicated, so be sure to contact an attorney even if the authorities don’t expect to find the hit and run driver.

 Any accident involving injury is likely to necessitate the assistance of a seasoned attorney.
 Mintz Law Firm can help you make the best out of a bad situation.
 Give us a call immediately following an accident and we’ll provide you with a free case evaluation.